Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Numerical Results

 \section{Numerical Results}

 We present numerical examples of the compressive sensing theory developed above.
-We begin with examples of the RGSFs.
-We then present how CS reconstruction according to Theorem \ref{thm:restricted_so3_accuracy} performs compared to other CS and non-CS methods in two cases.
+We begin with examples of the RGSFs and how transforming from the Wigner $D$-function basis to the RGSF basis affects sparsity.
+Next, we study how CS using the BOS of RGSFs is affected by the parameters of \Cref{thm:restricted_so3_accuracy} via its CS recovery phase diagram.
+Then, using an example field, we present how CS reconstruction according to Theorem \ref{thm:restricted_so3_accuracy} performs compared to other CS and non-CS methods in two cases.
 The first case is with the domain $R$ chosen to be nearly all of $\sot$ and the second is when the measurements are restricted to half of $\sot$.
 For these comparisons, we look at both the near-field and far-field reconstructions acquired from different CS and classical methods.
 Note that the far-field reconstruction is acquired by solving the coefficient vector $a$ or $a'$ for the spherical wave coefficients, which are used to calculate the field at a large distance.
 Next, we analyze the performance of these methods in regard to spherical wave coefficients when $R$ is restricted to half of $\mrm{SO}(3)$.
-Finally, we cover how the tuning of $\lambda_c$ affects CS reconstruction in the truncated RGSF basis.
+Finally, we cover how the tuning of $\lambda_c$ or the addition of measurement noise affects CS reconstruction in the truncated RGSF basis.